Avaiga/taipy-doc/docs/knowledge_base/demos/Sentiment Analysis.md

-Welcome to Taipy's Sentiment Analysis demo page, where you can witness the impressive capabilities of our AI-powered text analysis tool.
-In this article, we will delve into the description and functionality of our Sentiment Analysis use case, showcasing how you can harness Taipy's potential for unlocking valuable insights from text data.
+Welcome to Taipy's Sentiment Analysis demo page, where you can witness how an AI-powered text analysis tool is leveraged by Taipy.
+In this demo, we will delve into the description and functionality of our Sentiment Analysis use case, showcasing how you can harness Taipy's potential for unlocking valuable insights from text data.

 # Understanding Sentiment Analysis
 Sentiment analysis, also known as "opinion mining", is a Natural Language Processing (NLP) technique used to determine the emotional tone behind a piece of text.
 It enables businesses and individuals to gain a deeper understanding of the sentiments, opinions, and attitudes expressed within written content.
 Taipy's sentiment analysis model makes this process incredibly efficient and accurate.